 But overriding all the challenges, my dad’s example lives on in my heart.

 One of my favorite images of my father is the way he spent his spare time.
 I remember him walking around the house with Bible verses on cards in his hand.
 The Navigator’s discipleship program taught him to do this.
 When he drove, he kept those cards with the verses close to review them on long trips.

 To this day, I love and memorize the Word of God.
 I am always reviewing old favorites and memorizing new Bible verses.
 I used to use 3 x 5 cards but now I use Scripture Typer, an awesome app.

 My dad didn’t use words much.
-I had a broken relationship with him but by his actions, he showed me what was important in life.
+I had a broken relationship with him in my teens, but by his actions, he showed me what was important in life.

 My dad gave me the best gift, a legacy of a man who purposed to love God, others and to highly esteem the Word of God.

-He made mistakes and I have made mistakes, some more serious than others but I keep coming back to what my father modeled for me.
-I do my best to love God, care for others, focus on work that will last for eternity, memorize and meditate on the Word of God.
+He made mistakes, and I have made mistakes, some more serious than others, but I keep coming back to what my father modeled for me.
+I do my best to love God, care for others, focus on work that will last for eternity as well as memorize and meditate on the Word of God.

 So today, Dad, I honor you and thank you for teaching me what is important in life!
 I look forward to seeing you someday when I arrive in heaven.
 We’ll have all those conversations I longed for in the light of how God redeems even our mistakes and works them out for good.

 In the meantime, I write my tribute to you.
 I honor you by focusing on the things you valued the most.
 I am deeply grateful for the best gift you gave me.